 What can be inspected safely today and what requires controlled access later.

-Proof Vault, public screenshots, downloadable packets, browser checks, and sandbox boundary notes.
+Review Vault, public screenshots, downloadable PDFs, browser checks, and sandbox boundary notes.

 Review lane